prof-rossetti/georgetown-opim-243-201901/projects/freestyle.md

 The "Freestyle" Project provides students with the flexibility to follow their own interests by planning and implementing their own application software.

 > PAIR PROGRAMMING OPTION: During the proposal phase, students will officially designate whether they would like to work independently, be paired with a random partner, or be paired with a partner of choice.
 For mutual partner selections, each student should designate the other as their partner.
-If pairing, students should strive to significantly increase their project's scope, and each student is expected to make significant contributions to the application's source code.
+If pairing, students should strive to significantly increase their project's scope / difficulty level, and each student is expected to make significant contributions to the application's source code.

 <hr>